PLUMBERS & PIPEFITTERS LOCAL 51

 - Applicants must be 18 years of age by September 2024

-- Graduate High School by June 2024
+- Graduate High School or have GED by June 2024

 - Pass required Drug Test